 The rescue will cover all costs the dog incurs for its lifetime with the senior.
 Food, annual bloodwork and support of the dog if anything arises.

 If the senior cannot drive, we will provide transport of the dog to and from the vet.
 This means the total cost of the adoption of a senior dog to a senior heart is ZERO!
 Only their time and love!
+We currently are at max capacity for dogs on the senior program at over 30 animals on the program, so are not currently accepting additional applications.

 We are a no-kill rescue, so we don't put down animals just because they're old or take a while to get adopted.
 We are committed to reducing the kill rate at local shelters and working toward making San Antonio a no-kill city.
 Pets are only euthanized if it is deemed medically or behaviorally necessary as outlined below.